TrueBlocks/trueblocks-core/src/README.md

 ## Intro

-QuickBlocks is a collection of software libraries, applications, and command-line tools designed to give you quick access to the data provided by an Ethereum node.
+QBlocks is a collection of software libraries, applications, and command-line tools designed to give you quick access to the data provided by an Ethereum node.

 #### Architecture